 The Harris, Card & Dean Charities.
 Nearly 150 years previously the Rev. Harris, vicar of Burnham, gave £10 to parish stock for the interest to be distributed in bread annually at the discretion of the ministers and churchwardens.
 In 1790 Mrs Card gave £10 similarly and in 1802 Jacob Dean gave £20.
 These charities had been lost sight of for probably 30 years.
 It was discovered that the combined amount of £40 had been inadvertently advanced to the Treasurer of the Union in 1841 and used for the building of dwellings for the poor.
 To rectify the situation these premises were sold and a claim for £40 from the proceeds was made but this also appeared to have been sidelined in some way.
 Further investigation was to be undertaken.

 Golden’s Charity.
 In 1797 the Rev. John Golden, vicar of Burnham, bequeathed £100 of bank stock, half of the interest to be expended on religious books, to be distributed in Easter week, and half on bread to be distributed in Christmas week amongst the poorer residents of the parish.
-The National School had been one beneficiary of the books.
+Later the National School had been one beneficiary of the books.
 Objections were raised to the system of bread distribution and it was thought advisable that new schemes for the administration of the charities should abandon this kind of relief.

 Elizabeth Caroline Baldwin, spinster of Bath, bequeathed £100 in 1849 to produce annuities to be distributed to the sick and aged poor of Burnham.